BobBuildTool/bob/doc/manual/configuration.rst

 is additionally set to ``True`` the following dependencies will inherit this sandbox for their execution.

-Inside the sandbox the result of the consumed or inherited sandbox image is used as root file system.
+Inside the sandbox, the result of the consumed or inherited sandbox image is used as root file system.
 Only direct inputs of the executed step are visible.
 Everything except the working directory and ``/tmp`` is mounted read only to restrict side effects.
 The only component used from the host is the Linux kernel and indirectly Python because Bob is written in this language.
 The sandbox image must provide everything to execute the steps.
-In particular the following things must be provided by the sandbox image:
+In particular, the following things must be provided by the sandbox image:

-* There must be a ``etc/passwd`` file containing the "nobody" user with uid 65534.
+* There must be an ``etc/passwd`` file containing the "nobody" user with uid 65534.
 * There must *not* be a ``home`` directory.
 Bob creates this directory on demand and will fail if it already exists.